5 February, 2020

 Poland, being a member of the European Union is obliged to comply with the General Data Protection Regulation (GDPR).
-Software development companies in Poland must be up to date with all the requirements regarding data privacy and personal data processing.
+Software houses in Poland must be up to date with all the requirements regarding data privacy and personal data processing.
 That’s why being compliant with all the regulations and legislations is not a problem for Polish developers.

 Now you know the most important reasons why you should hire a Polish development company when planning to outsource your software development.
 So, let’s answer the final question…

 In one of my articles about how to avoid the risks of software development outsourcing, I’ve pointed out the threat of low quality of the product to be especially important.
-You may think that there are so many software development companies that it’s really difficult to choose the one which offers the best quality.
+You may think that there are so many companies that it’s really difficult to choose the one which offers the best quality.
 Well, that used to be true years ago, however, it has changed lately.

 At The Software House, we offer free consultations and initial estimation of the project (describing the team composition, timeline and the approximate cost).
 Also, you can expect a free-of-charge code review if you have an existing system which you’d like to refurbish.

-Having any more questions about software development outsourcing?
+Having any more questions about custom software development outsourcing?
 I’ll highly recommend reading our free e-book, “Developing your software abroad”.
 You’ll find there some additional insights, thorough analysis and other useful content about software development outsourcing.
 If any more questions appear after reading the e-book – feel free to contact us.
 We’ll be more than happy to discuss your ideas and any concerns you may have.